MariangelaIannello/didattica/README.md

 mv foldername pathwheretomove #move folder rm –r foldername #remove folder
 ```
-> tip: be VERY careful with rm, once you removed something there is no way to undo it
+> tip: be VERY careful with rm, once you removed something there is no way to undo it; remember bash is case sensitive, the file, folder or scritp "Data" is different from "data".
 ---
 ## Merge and sort files
 ```